salamf/Acronym-Logger/README.md

 ## Running AcronLog

-1. Ensure this repository is cloned into a local directory (git clone https://github.com/salamf/Acronym-Logger.git)
+1. Ensure that node.js is installed and that this repository is cloned into a local directory (git clone https://github.com/salamf/Acronym-Logger.git)
 2. `cd` to the project directory
+3. Run `npm install` or `npm i` to install dependencies
 3. In the project directory, you can run `npm start` to start the webapp

 This runs the app in the development mode.